JoshCheek/surrogate/Readme.md

 * support for raising errors
 * need some way to talk about and record blocks being passed
 * support all rspec matchers (RSpec::Mocks::ArgumentMatchers)
-* smart error messages for all rspec matchers
 * assertions for order of invocations & methods
-* support for hooks